pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

     }
     ```

-This gives us the ability to peer the VPCs as follows:
+This gives us the ability to peer the VPCs:

     ```typescript
     appVpc.configurePeering({